-Of the seven webcams we tested, one model clearly outperformed the others, and one produced picture quality inferior to that of the webcams built into the two laptops.
+Of the seven webcams we tested (they appear below in ascending price order), one model clearly outperformed the others, and one produced picture quality inferior to that of the webcams built into the two laptops.
 The remaining five did just fine and, for many consumers, the optimal combination of price and performance is likely to be found among those options.

 The Logitech Brio was the outstanding performer, offering users the best picture quality and the second-best audio quality.
 It can record video at up to 4K resolution at 30 frames per second (1080p video can do 60 frames per second).
 It records clean audio with the built-in microphone (meaning the person on the other end of the video call should be able to hear you clearly) and includes handy extras like a privacy shutter to block the camera and a tripod mount so you can easily place the webcam on your desk.

 At a retail price of $165 to $200, though, it was the most expensive model we tested.

 The Microsoft LifeCam Studio produces poorer picture quality than the webcams found in our MacBook Pro and HP Envy 15—despite retailing for up to $80.
 On the upside, it was the only webcam with a status indicator light that turned on an alert when audio was being recorded.
 (Microsoft recently released a $70 webcam called the Modern Webcam that wasn’t available in time to be included in this report.)

 The remaining five models are where things get interesting.

 They are the Aukey PC-LM1E, Lenovo Essentials FHD, Logitech C270, Logitech C920 HD Pro, and Razer Kiyo.
 Of these, we think the Aukey and the Lenovo represent the sweet spot for consumers, offering better picture quality for roughly $40 to $50 than what you’d find in a laptop.